 So as we are sanctified each day, by surrendering selfish desires and not letting them take root, not allowing yourself to become pregnant with them and entertain them, our character is changed.
 And we sin less and less because our character is becoming more and more holy.

-So character is behind the whole thing.
+So character is behind the whole process.

 The book of James has some powerful key scriptures that illustrate this truth.